25 Essential IELTS Pie Chart Vocabulary for Band 7+ Writing

 The pie charts show the proportion of different types of transportation used by people in one city in 2000 and 2020.

-Write 3 sentences using at least five of the vocabulary items from this article.
-Try to include one verb, one adverb, one comparison, and one percentage phrase.
+Write 3 sentences using at least five of the vocabulary items from this blog.
+Include:

 Tips to Learn and Remember Pie Chart Vocabulary

-• ✍ Practice daily: Write one sentence or paragraph using new words each day.
+• Write one sentence daily using 2–3 new words

 Final Thoughts